Any

 seats- not the general audience!
 Your ushers should say to

-these guests: "The bride and groom ask that you be seated
+those guests: "The bride and groom ask that you be seated

 wherever you wish."
 In this way your audience in their